Bloxmine/portfolio-semester-2/README.md

 ## Set up

-Pull the project and open _index.html_ in your web browser of choice.
+Clone the repo and open _index.html_ in your web browser of choice.

+## What this project consists of

+The JSON loader is thee heart of my website.
+(W.I.P)

 ## Notes